-The Phase Locked Loop synthesizer consists of a VCO, an asynchronous divider chain, a phase detector with charge pump and a loop filter and is fully implemented on-chip.
-The VCO is including spiral inductors and varactor diodes.
-The FSEL pin (Pin11) has to be left open.
-The tuning range of the VCO was designed to guarantee over production spread and the specified temperature range a receive frequency range between 310 and 350MHz depending on whether high- or low-side injection of the local oscillator is used.
-The oscillator signal is fed both to the synthesiser divider chain and to a divider that is dividing the signal by 2 before it is applied to the downconverting mixer.
-Local oscillator high side injection has to be used for receive frequencies between approximately 310 and 330 MHz, low side injection for receive frequencies between 330 and 350MHz - see also Section 4.4..
+The Phase Locked Loop synthesiser consists of a VCO, an asynchronous divider chain, a phase detector with charge pump and a loop filter and is fully implemented on-chip.
+The VCO is including on-chip spiral inductors and varactor diodes.
+It's nominal centre frequency is 840MHz, the operating range guaranteed over the temperature range specified is 820 to 860MHz.
+Depending on whether high- or low-side injection of the local oscillator is used the receive frequency ranges are 810 to 840 and 840 to 870MHz or 400 to 420 and 420 to 440MHz (see also Section 4.4).
+No additional external components are necessary.